 You can also try this spider web activity if you are studying spiders with your kids.
 Whatever the reason, this one turns out beautiful each and every time!

 Get outside and try this today!

 Ready to give it a try!?
 Here’s what you’ll need..

 This post contains Affiliate links for your convenience.

 RELATED: Check out 50+ Beautiful Fall Nature-Inspired Books for Kids

-Here’s How to Make Your Spider Web Weaving Board:
+Here’s How to Make Your Spider Web Activity Board:

 Cut out a piece of cardboard.
 You can cut it in a circular shape to make it look more like a spider web, or stick with a simple rectangle.

 Next, use a paper punch to make holes on the perimeter of your piece of cardboard.